 Also of interest is that Uxbridge has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Uxbridge is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Uxbridge really has some of the features that families look for when choosing a good community to raise children.
 Is Uxbridge perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The citizens of Uxbridge are very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.25% of adults in Uxbridge have a bachelor's degree or even advanced degree.
+The population of Uxbridge is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.25% of adults in Uxbridge have a bachelor's degree or even advanced degree.

-The per capita income in Uxbridge in 2010 was $34,358, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $137,432 for a family of four.
+The per capita income in Uxbridge in 2010 was $34,779, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $139,116 for a family of four.
 However, Uxbridge contains both very wealthy and poor people as well.

 The people who call Uxbridge home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Uxbridge residents report their race to be White, followed by Asian.
-Important ancestries of people in Uxbridge include French , English, French Canadian, and Italian.
+The greatest number of Uxbridge residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Uxbridge include French , Italian, English, and French Canadian.

 The most common language spoken in Uxbridge is English.
-Other important languages spoken here include French and Indic languages.
+Other important languages spoken here include Arabic and Indic languages.